-You’ll also have to take care that everyone in-house is comfortable and au fait with IaC.
+You’ll also have to take care that everyone in-house is familiar with IaC.
 If it’s something you’ve introduced, but other employees aren’t on board, they can make changes without using it, and break everything as a result.

-Basically, infra-as-code is best practice and one of those tasks that developers know they should do, but for various reasons, haven’t.
+Basically, infra-as-code is best practice and one of those tasks that teams know they should do, but for various reasons, haven’t.
 Sometimes it’s managers who are unconvinced of the importance, or sometimes life just seems too busy.
-That’s actually why we created TerraCognita, to do the job for you, but we’ll talk about that another day.
+That’s actually why we created Infra Import and TerraCognita (open source), to do the job for you, but we’ll talk about that another day.